Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Theoretical Analysis

 \subsection{Theoretical Results}

-Within the UFM framework, Zhou et al. \citep{zhou2022all} demonstrate that, under a wide range of loss functions, including CE loss and LS loss, all the global minimizers satisfy neural collapses properties, and in particular $\bm{H}$ and $\bm{W}$ form aligned simplex ETFs.
+Within the UFM framework, Zhou et al. \citep{zhou2022all} demonstrate that, under a wide range of loss functions, including cross-entropy loss and label smoothing, all the global minimizers satisfy neural collapses properties, and in particular $\bm{H}$ and $\bm{W}$ form aligned simplex ETFs.
 Moreover, they show that every critical point is either a global minimizer or a strict saddle point, which implies that these global minimizers can be effectively attained through iterative algorithms.
 However, their work does not provide the exact expression of the global minimizers, nor does it provide a landscape analysis (condition number) across different loss functions, which is critical for understanding the model's convergence behavior.
-In contrast, our work derives the exact solutions of both $\bm{W}$ and $\bm{H}$ for UFM models with CE and LS losses.
-Furthermore, based on these solutions, we employ conditioning number analysis to closely compare the optimization landscape of the models surrounding their respective global minimizers, and thereby provide an explanation for the accelerated convergence observed under LS loss.
+In contrast, our work derives the exact solutions of both $\bm{W}$ and $\bm{H}$ for UFM models with cross-entropy loss and label smoothing.
+Furthermore, based on these solutions, we employ conditioning number analysis to closely compare the optimization landscape of the models surrounding their respective global minimizers, and thereby provide an explanation for the accelerated convergence observed under label smoothing loss.
 The proofs of our theorems can be found in the Appendix.

 Let $\lambda_Z := \sqrt{\lambda_W \lambda_H}$ and let $a^\delta$ be defined by \begin{itemize} \item [(i)] if $\sqrt{KN}\lambda_{Z} + \delta \geq 1$, then $a^{\delta} = 0$; \item [(ii)] if $\sqrt{KN}\lambda_{Z} + \delta < 1$, then